Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

 \subsubsection{Relation Chain Representation Learning}

-According to Definition~\ref{def3} (\ie, Relation Chain), a relation chain is generated for each basic behavior pattern containing the target relation (\ie, buy relation) and two or more relations.
+According to Definition~\ref{def3} (\ie, Relation Chain), a relation chain is generated for each basic behavior pattern (BBP) containing the target relation (\ie, buy relation) and two or more relations following the predefined sequential order.
 Let ${\mathbf{W}}_u^{i,j}$ and ${\mathbf{W}}_v^{i,j}$ be the learnable transformation matrix parameters of users and items from the $j$-th relation to the $(j+1)$-th relation in the $i$-th relation chain, and the transformation is performed as:

-where $e_u^{i,j}$ and $e_v^{i,j}$ represent the embeddings of user $u$ and item $v$ of $j$-th relation.
+where $e_{u/v}^{[i,j]}$ is the embedding of user/item in $j$-th relation.
 When the transformation process is over, we will finally get the relation-chain embeddings $e_u^c$ and $e_v^c$ of user $u$ and item $v$ across all relation chains as follows:

 where $C=\{C_1,C_2,\dots,C_m\}$ represents the set of relation chains, and $m$ denotes the number of relation chains.
-According to the experiments, it is proved that the feature transformation process among the relation chains is simple and efficient, and the features can be extracted effectively.
+According to the experiments, it is proved that the feature transformation process among the relation chains is simple and effective, and the features can be extracted effectively.

-Based on the learned EBP embeddings $\mathbf{H}_{u/v}$, multi-relation-based embeddings $e_{u/v}^r$, and relation-chain embeddings $e_{u/v}^c$, we can obtain the final embeddings of user $u$ and item $v$, respectively:
+According to the learned embeddings $\mathbf{H}_{u/v}$, multi-relation-based embeddings $e_{u/v}^r$, and relation-chain embeddings $e_{u/v}^c$, we can get the final embeddings of user/item as follows: